Kong1994/Low-Tubal-Rank-Tensor-Recovery-with-Multilayer-Subspace-Prior-Learning/README.md

 ### Requirements
 This data of yaleB01.mat and news.mat can get from the [[NetDisk]](https://pan.baidu.com/s/1fKpHkhQKaqIuRMa-fm8CmA) (Password:m1jo)
 ### Citation
-If you find the code helpful in your resarch or work, please cite ours papers.
+If you find the code helpful in your resarch or work, please cite our papers.

 </pre></div>